easypanel-io/website/docs/05-templates/chevereto/index.md

 ## Benefits

-- Easy Image Hosting: Chevereto provides an intuitive platform for uploading and managing images, with support for bulk uploads and organization features.
+- Easy Image and Video Hosting: Chevereto provides an intuitive platform for uploading and managing images and video, with support for bulk uploads and organization features.
 - Customizable and Extensible: Chevereto offers a wide range of customization options, including themes and API access, to tailor the platform to your needs.
 - Multi-Language and Multi-User Support: Operate in multiple languages and create user accounts with varying permission levels, perfect for collaborative environments.